 Hiking/backpacking to Big Bear Lake and Little Bear Lake in the Trinity Alps is one of my favorite far northern California excursions.
 Trailhead access is easy, and I quickly get into beautiful sub-alpine granite wilderness.
 Note that the trail itself is relatively steep — you need to be in decent shape.
 (This post is based […]

 I did a fantastic hike to Little Bear Lake in the Trinity Alps Wilderness.
 It started with a steep 3000-foot climb on the trail to Big Bear Lake, followed by a moderate 1-mile cross-country scramble over granite.
-Little Bear Lake in the Trinity Alps: My Video I love this lake and I had it all […]
+From my Northern California Hiking Trails Youtube channel: Little Bear Lake in the Trinity Alps: My Video I […]

 Lower, Middle, and Upper West Park Lakes lie just a few miles from Mount Eddy and the Deadfall Lakes, yet few people hike the trails to these gems, even though they are fairly easy to reach.
 I did the West Parks Lakes as a day-hike in late August, the day after I explored the nearby […]